awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-describe.md

 }
 ```

-**List All Tasks Run After a Date**
+**List all tasks run after a certain date**
 Run the following command:

 ```
 aws ssm describe-maintenance-window-executions --window-id "mw-9a8b7c6d5eEXAMPLE" --filters "Key=ExecutedAfter,Values=2016-11-04T17:00:00Z"
 ```

-The system returns information like the following\.
+The system returns information like the following:

 ```
 {